2008 – February 2010

 o 2 donations: Karla Respress, art instructor at SFSC, donated a photo of a pigmy fringe tree and Virginia Eisen donated a lovely acrylic painting

-o Awards of $300.00 each were awarded to South Florida Community College art students Bryan Rodriquez and Alysia Tamirez.
+o Scholarships of $300.00 each were awarded to South Florida Community College art students Bryan Rodriquez and Alysia Rameriz.

 The Art Exhibition and Sale had been advertised each year in all outlets, including the radio station, Highlands Newspaper, Coffee News, posters place in various communities and shops, Facebook, TWRtimes and the paper monthly newsletter.

 February 2018 – February 2019